mosip/documentation/docs/admin-portal-user-guide.md

 ## Overview
 Admin application is a web-based application used by a privileged group of administrative personnel to manage various master data.
 The various resources that can be managed by an Admin are:
-1. Center (registration centers)
+1. Center (Registration centers)
 1. Device
 1. Machine
-1. Users (Admin, registration staff)
+1. Users (Admin, Registration staff)

 Along with the resource and data management, the admin can generate master keys, check registration status, retrieve lost RID, resume processing of paused packets.